 Intercompany balances are unsecured, interest-free and repayable on due dates as per the credit terms listed in the invoices.
-The average credit terms are 30 to 45 days (2018: 30 to 45 days).
-The loan to Reliance Global Energy Services (Singapore) Pte Limited bears interest at 1 month LIBOR + 0.45% spread.
-The loan is due earlier of 12 months or repayable on demand.
+The average credit terms are 30 to 45 days (2019: 30 to 45 days).
+In 2019, the loan to Reliance Global Energy Services (Singapore) Pte Limited bore interest at 1 month LIBOR + 0.45% spread had been returned by Reliance Global Energy Services (Singapore) Pte Limited on May 28, 2020 based on the Company's demand.
+The loan was fully collected in the current financial year.